hoglet67/MMFS/README.txt

 - I'm motivated to fix any bugs that people find!

-Building MMFS is currently only supported on Linux.
-All dependent tools (BeebASM 1.04 and mmb_utils) are included in the tools/ directory.
+Building MMFS is supported on Linux and MacOS.
+All dependent tools (BeebASM and mmb_utils) are included in the tools/ directory.

 To build, run the build.sh script.
 The results will be in the build/